 Fifthly, the rise of Bhuttoism as a political force in Pakistani affairs may be traced to 1970-1 developments.
 Bhutto emerged as a key power-broker, catalyst and player in Pakistani affairs at the time.
 He revealed his capacity to understand and to exploit Pakistan's difficulties to his personal advantage.
 His actions revealed that he practised the politics of opportunism rather than conviction although his speeches projected an image of convictions and concern with important political, economic and social issues.
 Bhutto was experienced in the art of manipulating the political processes and in taking advantage of political opportunities to gain power.
 Mujib, on the other hand, followed the politics of convictions.
 He believed in provincial autonomy and Bengali rights.
-He knew how to take advantage of political opportunities to gain power, but Mujib lacked the international experience of Bhutto.
-Bhutto came to power after the defeat of the Pakistani Army in December 1971.
+He knew how to take advantage of political opportunities to gain power after the defeat of the Pakistani Army in December 1971.
 He won the December 1970 elections after the downfall of Ayub and on the back of Yahya's promise to hold elections.
 Bhutto benefited from the mistakes of others.
 Mujib did not get many good chances.
 He gained power through convictions and despite adversity.